Ticks are very small insects (or Arachnids ie same family as spiders!) that are often found in very grassy or woodland areas.

 They start off quite small, but as they feed on their host they can grow to quite a dramatic size!

-Ticks are most active in the Summer and Autumn months, but as the UK has rather variable weather, we are seeing a lot of ticks outside of the usual times.
+Ticks are most active in the Summer and Autumn months, but as the we have had an unusually hot summer this year, we are seeing a lot of ticks outside of the usual times.

 If you see a tick on your pet, please do get in touch.
 Please don’t try and pull the tick off, as this can sometimes leave the mouth parts behind causing local infection and inflammation.